Skip to content

 0

-Health authorities in the UAE have reaffirmed the country's readiness to tackle Ebola threats, citing robust surveillance and response systems in place.
+UAE health authorities have reaffirmed the country's readiness to respond to Ebola developments, citing robust national surveillance and response systems as the summer travel season approaches.

 How did this story make you feel?